Bringing dignity and comfort to our final journey

 Fortunately, the idea that one can die comfortably and with dignity have existed for a long time, and today’s hospice care is a solid institution in the United States and the world.
-Instead of denying death; hospices nurture an environment where death and dying is accepted and a natural part of life.
-Hospices can help to create a rich experience for the dying and their loved ones.
+Instead of denying death; hospices nurture an environment where death and dying is accepted as a natural part of life.
+Hospices can help create a rich experience for the dying and their loved ones.

 The idea of hospice have been around since the middle ages.
 Hospices were once a place for shelter and respite for the ill traveler on their long journeys.
 A physician named Cicely Saunders first applied the name hospice in 1948 when caring for her terminally ill patients.
 She then went on to form the first known modern hospice in a London suburb – The St. Christopher’s Hospice.

 The idea of hospice care was introduced in the United States in the 1960’s.
 To a great extent influenced by Dr. Elisabeth Kubler-Ross work.
 Her book entitled: On Death and Dying, contained more than 500 interviews with dying patients.
 Her breakthrough work identified the five stages of death .
 Kubler-Ross’s work become internationally known by her plea for home palliative care instead of aggressive hospitalizations and treatments.
-She advocated for the patient’s rights to choose and participate on their end of life decisions.
+She advocated for patient’s rights to choose and participate on end of life decisions.

 How Hospices operate